alichry/simple-hpcluster/README.md

 ```

 ## Non-AWS cluster
-If you would like to add synchronization support without configuring LDAP and you're clustrer is not configured by AWS ParallelCluster, you have to use the `-c CLUSTER_NAME NODE_TYPE` option of the bootstrapper.
+If you would like to add synchronization support without configuring LDAP and the clustrer is not configured by AWS ParallelCluster, use the `-c CLUSTER_NAME NODE_TYPE` option of the bootstrapper.